 Do you ever struggle with making the decision between day shift and night shift nurse jobs?
-It can be tough to decide which is better for you, but don’t worry – I’m here to help!
+It can be tough to decide which is better for you, but don’t worry – we’re here to help!

 There are two types of nurses in this world: day shift nurses and night shift nurses.
 Both have their pros and cons, but which one is better for you?

-In this blog post, I’ll take a look at the differences between day shift nursing and night shift nursing, and help you decide which is the best choice for you.
+In this blog post, we’ll take a look at the differences between day shift nursing and night shift nursing, and help you decide which is the best choice for you.
 So whether new nurses or seasoned and considering a change, read on for some valuable information!

 This post is for general informational and educational purposes only.
 You can read the full disclaimer for more information.

 The two most common nursing shifts are day shift and night shift.
 With each shift lasting for 12 hours.
 The start times of day and night shifts can vary slightly by facility but the most common is 7a – 7p or 7p- 7a.
 Some facilities don’t pay for lunch breaks.
 And in that case shifts are from 7a – 730p or 7p – 730a.

 Many employers offer full time benefits to nurses who work a minimum of 36 hours per week.
 This means that a nurse can work three 12-hour shifts a week and have four days off.

 Keep in mind that you are only paid for hours worked.
 So you may have full time benefits and receive your healthcare benefits as such.

 Your paycheck will be your salary per hour multiplied by the number of hours worked.
 If you don’t work a full 40 hours per week, you will not be paid for 40 hours.

 Certain places you find to work, may also have a 12 hour mid shift option.
 It may be something like 10a – 10p or 12p – 12a.